Lost In Istanbul HomepageLost In Istanbul Logo

 Which Istanbul cable car should I ride as a tourist?

-Go for TF2 (Eyüp – Pierre Loti).
-It's the scenic one — you'll float over the Golden Horn and arrive at one of Istanbul's best viewpoints.
+Go for TF2 (Eyüp to Pierre Loti).
+TF2 is the scenic one: you'll float over the Golden Horn and arrive at one of Istanbul's best viewpoints.
 TF1 is mainly a local transit shortcut with no major sights.

 Is the cable car included in the Istanbul City Card?